On Recovery Guarantees for One-Bit Compressed Sensing on Manifolds: Introduction

 \subsection{Outline}

-\paragraph{} We begin by a detailed description of our problem in \Cref{ProblemFormulation} and fix notation for the rest of the paper.
-The section also includes a complete axiomatic definition of GMRA. \Cref{MainResults} states our main results.
-The proofs can be found in \Cref{Proofs}.
-In \Cref{Numerics} we present some numerical experiments testing the recovery in practice and conclude with \Cref{Discussion}.
+\paragraph{} We begin by a detailed description of our problem in Section \ref{ProblemFormulation} and fix notation for the rest of the paper.
+The section also includes a complete axiomatic definition of GMRA.
+Section \ref{MainResults} states our main results.
+The proofs can be found in Section \ref{Proofs}.
+In Section \ref{Numerics} we present some numerical experiments testing the recovery in practice and conclude with Section \ref{Discussion}.
 Technical parts of the proofs as well as adaption of the results to GMRAs from random samples are deferred to the Appendix.